 The Application Of Gel Stain

 Step 5 This is the easiest part of refinishing wood furniture.
 Use a cotton staining pad and wipe on the gel stain in a circular motion.
 You want to be sure to get that stain into the wood grain.
 Afterward, use a soft cotton cloth to wipe back any excess stain in the direction of the wood grain to prevent streaking.
-Allow your finish to dry a minimum of 24 hours.
+Allow your finish to dry for a minimum of 24 hours.
 Humidity and temperature are always a factor so being in a controlled environment is best.
 You can apply a second coat of the gel stain if you want a darker color.

 TopCoats For Refinished Furniture

 Step 6 With a lint-free cloth, apply a wipe-on polyurethane topcoat being mindful again to apply with the grain of the wood.
 I LOVE this type of topcoat with gel stains.
 It dries quickly and can be reapplied in a few hours.
 Use superfine sandpaper to lightly sand between coats of the polyurethane and wipe back any dust between coats.
-The last coat of the polyurethane does not get sanded.
-I usually apply three coats especially to the high traffic areas (tabletops, dresser tops, etc.) that get heavy use.
+The last coat of polyurethane does not get sanded.
+I usually apply three coats, especially to the high-traffic areas (tabletops, dresser tops, etc.) that get heavy use.

 The Results Are Stunning

 Well, you can’t deny that this is a beautiful wood finish or that it was worth the extra effort.
 As much as I love to paint, I can’t resist beautiful wood.
 It just gives a home a warm cozy feeling.
 So, what do you think?
 Have you tried a gel stain?
 What’s your next project looking like?
 Maybe a refinished wood furniture project?

 Thank you for stopping by today and as always, feel free to leave all comments below about this project or any questions you may have.
 I love hearing from you! ♥

 Until the next project… xo, Do